bonitasoft/bonita-doc/md/tenant-api.md

     * Request Payload
    ```
    {
-        fileUpload: "bdm_to_upload.zip"
+        fileUpload: "tmp_uploaded_bdm.zip"
    }
    ```
  ::: info
- **Note:** Use the file name returned in the response of the upload request to perform the import request (fileUpload parameter).
+ **Note:** Use the file name returned in the first step to perform the second step.
  :::

  ::: warning